izakimotho/Zepto-sample/README.md

 # Zepto-sample
-A Sample of Zepto Ransomeware
+A Sample of Zepto Ransomware

 ## ZIP File Password
 `this-file-can-harm-your-computer`